BRPersonal/flask-gateway-app/README.md

 $ curl localhost:8080/hello

 Use start/stop commands to start or stop the tyk-gateway services using these commands
+$ cd ~/poc/tyk-gateway-docker
 $ docker-compose start
 $ docker-compose stop

+check if docker container is running or stopped
+$ docker ps
+$ docker ps -a

 Note: If you run the command
 $ docker-compose down